TechSavage2/gablib/README.md

 on the server.

-This package will allow you to build apps by logging in programmatically via the regular "human" auth/sign_in page and extract tokens for operations that requires authentication.
+This package will allow you to build apps by logging in programmatically via the regular "human" _auth/sign_in_ page and extract tokens for API calls that requires authentication.

-This is not a standalone package/app but intended to be used as part of a custom client or for scripting.
+This is not a standalone package/app but intended to be used as part of a custom client or for various scripting/automation tasks.

+Things you can build:

+- Custom GUI/TUI clients
+- Feed/RSS bots
+- General post automation and scheduling
+- Analytics, insight and statistics tools
+- Bridges between other social platform APIs, cross-posting
+- Integration with ML for classifying, summarizing, "AI" detection and so forth.
+- General integration with ERMs, CRMs, communications etc.

+and much more.

 **⚠️ NOTE: The API is currently _not stable_ and in ALPHA, a WIP.
 Breaking changes could happen.
 Use it as a tech preview.
 Avoid use for production as of now.
 This message will go away when the API is frozen.**

 Requirements
 ------------